 2. Write forgiveness letters to the people and to yourself

-I always tell coaching clients that fighting their negative emotions is a waste of time; it’s better to just own your refusal to forgive and accept that that's where you are at the moment.
+I always tell coaching clients that fighting their negative emotions is a waste of time; it’s better to just own your refusal to forgive and accept that that's where you're at at this moment.

-You have 2 choices: you can burn the letter or you can mail to the person.
+You have 2 choices: you can burn the letter or you can mail it to the person.

 3. Appreciate having had the person in your life

-There’s empowerment and healing in gratitude; being able to see gifts that the cheating boyfriend or the abusive parents gave to you by hurting you sets you free.
+There’s empowerment and healing in gratitude; being able to see the gifts the cheating boyfriend or the abusive parents gave to you by hurting you sets you free.

 These gifts are intangible, some examples are: self-esteem, resilience, perseverance, self-love

-They helped me uncover some really deep hidden issues and for that I’m grateful for them.
+They helped me uncover my hidden issues and I'm grateful to them for that.